 I have to file a claim with Aetna.
 How can I get started?

 You can file a claim directly through your Aetna profile.
-Navigate to aetna.com and register an account.
+Navigate to aetna.com and register for an account.
 From there, you can click “claims” or “Ask Ann” to get more information.
-When filing a claim with Aetna, you can use the Justworks mailing address in order to expedite claims.
+If you prefer to mail in your claim, refer to the back of your ID card for the claim mailing address

 How can I best reach Aetna?